faizilham/msc-thesis/main/ch6_collection_extension.typ

 The `map(c,f)` function is quite more complicated.
 It requires the collection `c` to have the same utilization status requirement to the first argument of `f`, and then applies the effect of `f` to the collection.
 The `filter` function is quite similar to `map`, but it requires the collection to be already utilized since we may lose the reference to the filtered values.

-Other than the collection type, we can also employ both utilization annotation and effect in function signature to model resource types that are similar to linear types, such as the file handler type.
-For example, the primitives of a File type can be annotated as follows.
+Other than the collection type, we also employ both utilization annotation and effect in function signature to model resource types that are similar to linear types, such as the file handler type.
+For example, the primitives of a File type are annotated as follows.
 $
   "open"(s) : ("String") -> ann(NU)"File"\
   "read"(f) : (ann(NU)"File") -> "String"\